Table Of Content

 How it works is that there are multiple screen designs for each page.
 And depending on the type of device you access it from, the corresponding screen will be loaded.
 Usually, the six most common display widths for screens ranging from desktop to mobile are kept in mind when creating your page design, making it easier to adapt your design elements in a way that makes adapting it to different screens simpler.

 While it usually creates a lot of work for the designer itself, adaptive design has the potential to be the best page design considering it is created for specific screen sizes.
-However, if you stick to you’re the functional requirements of your page design, you will find that adaptive design is a good option for your website.
+However, if you stick to the functional requirements of your page design, you will find that adaptive design is a good option for your website.

-Adaptive Web Design Pros
+Adaptive Web Design Pros and Cons

 - Quicker load times